 Test on Virtual Browser

-Quick access to test websites on virtual browsers.
+Virtual access to 3000+ Real Browsers and Devices.
 Say goodbye to your lab of PCs & Devices for virtual browser testing.

 Just played around with BrowserStack: Quite cool, instant access to a browser in a VM with dev tools.